What do I need to know about snowmobiling?

 The distances are very long in Spitsbergen, so it will take a whole day to get to your destination.
 Be prepared with a lot of warm clothes.
 Also note that there are no toilets on the way.

 Snowmobiling can vary from moderate to difficult depending on the trip you choose.
-You do not need to be in good condition, but you need to have some strength to sit on the snowmobile and steer it.
+You do not need to be in excellent physical condition, but you need to have some strength to sit on the snowmobile and steer it.

 Good to remember